hexrom/rustscan/README.md

 # RustScan
-Rust security ccanner aggregator.
+Rust security scanner aggregator written in Rust for improved speed.
 Use RustScan to scan your Rust project for security vulnerabilities using a number of tools, think of it as a Rust security scan swiss army knife.

 // Build tool
 `cargo build --release`